Long hours behind the wheel of a vehicle can impact on the health of drivers

 These can be included as part of an initial induction and ongoing training initiatives:

-Fleet management software helps a fleet manager manage ‘high-risk’ drivers.
+Fleet management software supports fleet managers to manage ‘high-risk’ drivers.
 The system can keep track of driver policy compliance and analyse risk, profile accidents and driving offences to analyse training requirements and reduce risk.